acgetchell/CDT-plusplus/.github/CONTRIBUTING.md

 8. Commit your changes with a clear, [well-written commit message].

-9. Check your whitespace with `git diff --check HEAD^`.

-10. Run `clang-format` using the project's [.clang-format].
+9. Run `just fix` to apply safe formatting to changed C++ lines using the project's [.clang-format].

+10. Run `just check` for the fast, non-mutating local validation gate.

-11. Run `clang-tidy` using the project's [clang-tidy.sh].
+11. Run `just ci` before pushing; it adds the supported build and smoke-test contract.
+Run `clang-tidy` using the project's [clang-tidy.sh] when changing C++ behavior.

-12. Open a pull request against the develop branch of the main repository (which is the default).
+12. Open a pull request against the `main` branch of the repository.
-[Travis-CI] will test it against combinations of Linux (Ubuntu 22.04) with clang and gcc.
-[GitHub Actions] will test against macOS and run various other checks.
-[AppVeyor] will test it against Visual Studio 2019 with `clang-cl` (version 14.0.6).
-Ensure that your code compiles on Windows, macOS, and Linux with `msvc`, `gcc`, and `clang`.
+[GitHub Actions] runs the repository's platform and analysis workflows.
+The Just recipes delegate to the existing CMake presets, CTest presets, vcpkg bootstrap, and build scripts rather than replacing them.
+Use `./scripts/build.sh`, `scripts\build.bat`, or `scripts\fast-build.bat` directly when troubleshooting those layers.

-13. All pull requests must pass [Travis-CI] and [AppVeyor] to be accepted.
+13. All required GitHub Actions checks must pass.
 In particular, look at results from [Cppcheck], [Valgrind], [ASAN], [LSAN], [MSAN], and [TSAN], because simulations may run for a long time so memory leaks will be eventually fatal.
 [GitHub Actions] also has a lot of useful checks that will help fix your code.

 14. I will get to your change as soon as I can.
-Feel free to ping me on [Gitter] with any questions.
 You will receive proper credit for your contributions both in the code and any resulting scientific papers using the output of `git log --format='%aN | sort -u`.